pavanbangera/NoteBook/README.md

 # NoteBook
-this was made with Html, Css, JavaScript and stored data at Json.
+This was made with Html, Css, JavaScript and stored data at Json.